JosepTrota/Oh-so-tidy/README.md

 ***

-God knows github is not very intuitive, at least in the beginning.
-I can give it utility points though.
+God knows github is not very beginner friendly.
+Maybe I can give it utility points though.

 ![alt text](https://github.com/JosepTrota/Oh-so-tidy/blob/main/For%20the%20very%20serious%20readme/here-have-a-cookie-30238459.png "You discovered the title remainder text.
 Hooray!
 You can have TWO cookies ;)")

 ***